adobe/helix-home/hackathons/6-sxb.md

 Recommended hotels:

 - [Hôtel Les Haras](http://www.les-haras-hotel.com/) - On site 4-star hotel!
-Limited number of rooms
+Hotel is available in Concur with free cancellation policy. **Limited number of rooms**, reserve early!
 - Any hotel in Strasbourg city center should be at walking distance

 ### Goal